joeyespo/study-guide/README.md

 ability on tests and quizzes.
 This program is a unique way of helping such students to study and prepare for an upcomming exam.

 Or more simply put: A fun, high-tech alternative to flash cards.
-But more fun.

 Usage
 =====